-In addition to the co-op program, the Division of Professional Practice also offers the Undergraduate Professional Internship and Work Abroad programs.
+In addition to the co-op program, the Center for Career Discovery and Development also offers the Undergraduate Professional Internship and Work Abroad programs.
 These programs also provide opportunities for students to gain practical work experience, without the long-term commitment of the co-op program.

 The International Plan is intended for students who seek an intensive international experience integrated into their undergraduate studies in computer engineering.
 The International Plan develops global competence through a combination of coursework, language study, and residential overseas experience.
 Students who complete this option receive a designation on their transcript and diploma.